lgbt-foundation/whitepaper/whitepaper.md

 ### Hornet - Gay Social Network

 > _“At Hornet, we pursue the mission to give the gay community a digital home.
-We strive to foster meaningful connections between its members, to foster collaboration for the greater good, and to give advertisers a brand-safe access to the huge purchasing power of the community”_ - Christof Wittig, Hornet Founder and CEO
+We strive to create meaningful connections between its members, to foster collaboration for the greater good, and to give advertisers a brand-safe access to the huge purchasing power of the community.”_ - Christof Wittig, Hornet Founder and CEO

 ` SMALL HORNET LOGO `